API Overview¶

 This modifies Blender’s internal data directly.
 When you run this in the interactive console you will see the 3D Viewport update.

-The Default Environment
+The Default Environment¶

 When developing your own scripts it may help to understand how Blender sets up its Python environment.
 Many Python scripts come bundled with Blender and can be used as a reference because they use the same API that script authors write tools in.
 Typical usage for scripts include: user interface, import/export, scene manipulation, automation, defining your own tool set and customization.

-On startup Blender scans the scripts/startup/ directory for Python modules and imports them.
 The exact location of this directory depends on your installation.
-See the directory layout docs.

-Script Loading
+Script Loading¶

 This may seem obvious, but it is important to note the difference between executing a script directly and importing a script as a module.